Braidwood Garlic

 Add garlic to just about any dish and it will enhance the flavours of the other ingredients

-salad dressings can also be made amazing with a little garlic
+• Salad dressings can also be made amazing with a little garlic, drop cloves into the dressing and refrigerate to let the flavours steep

-Rub garlic over your steak, chops etc before cooking for added zest
+• Rub cut garlic cloves over your steak, chops etc before cooking for added zest

-Pierce your roast and stuff a bit of garlic in the hole to give it that winning touch
+• Pierce your roast and stuff a bit of garlic clove in the hole to give it that winning touch

-or add garlic to the stuffing in your poultry
+• Add garlic cloves, shallots or scapes to the stuffing in your poultry

-Put garlic in all your stews, casseroles and other slow cooked meals to enrich the flavour
+• Put garlic cloves or scapes in all your stews, casseroles and other slow cooked meals to enrich the flavours

-Add garlic to your gravies and sauces -- yum
+• Add garlic cloves to your gravies and sauces

 Which garlic to use?